gradianudenisa/gradianudenisa.data_projects/README.md

 * mapping german words to their english counterparts etc.<br><br>
 and to analyze and explore the included used car listings, namely:<br><br>
 * exploring variations of price across different car brands,
-* exploring average mileage for top 6 cars (by price) and if there's any visible link with mean price,
+* exploring average mileage for top 6 cars (by price) and see if there's any visible link with mean price,
 * finding the most common brand/model combinations,
 * finding how much cheaper are cars with damage than their non-damaged counterparts etc.